nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 In short, we must grudgingly admit that they are very successful at what they do.

-Interestingly, they are a keen advocate of Employee Anarchy.
+Perhaps surprisingly, they are a keen advocate of Employee Anarchy.

-The piece itself is mostly a PR exercise about Node JS.
+The piece linked above is mostly a PR exercise about their use of a specific technology - Node JS.
 However, also discussed is their adoption of 'Developer Driven Development' (their version of no managers), a change driven by their at-the-time Chief Architect Fred George.
+DDD is described as the following
-DDD is described as the following practices:
+practices:

 > The Rules are simple: developers, on a 'Table' (team), own a project
 > end-to-end and have the freedom to make their own choices.
 All major work is a